-Monthly Twice Monthly Quarterly Annually Twice Annually Start Date: Month: Day:

-Second Date (for twice options): Month: Day:
+Monthly Twice Monthly Quarterly Annually Twice Annually Start Date: Month ו: Day: Second Date (fo or twice options): Month า: Day:

-^{} If no day is specified, the draft will be made on the 25th day of the month or the following business day if the 25th falls on a weekend or holiday.
+\ If no day is specified, the draft will be made on the 25th day of the month or the following business day if the 25th falls on a weekend or holiday.
 If no month is specified, the draft will start in the month received if it is at least 5 days prior to day selected, otherwise it will be the following month.

-6. BANK INFORMATION

-I authorize the Fund to purchase and redeem shares via the ACH network, of which my bank is a member.

-Important Note: At least one name on the bank account must match a named shareholder.

-Type of Account: Checking Savings

-Name on Bank Account Bank Account Number

-Bank Name Bank Routing/ABA Number

-Signature of Bank Account Holder Signature of Joint Owner

-Please attach a voided check from your bank account.

-A bank account will not be added without a voided check or without bank verification.
+I authorize the Fund to purchase and redeem shares via the A ACH network, of which my bank is a member.
+Important Note: At least one name on the bank account mus t match a named shareholder.
+Type of Account: Checking Savings Name on Bank Account Bank Account Number Bank Name Bank Routing/ABA Number Signature of Bank Account Holder Signature of Joint Owner heck from your bank account.
+It a voided check or without bank verification.